• About me

 • The crust has a nice chew with a very subtle crunch and is almost pillowy as it nears the crust.
 The char on the edge gives a bitter note that pairs well with the rest of the pizza.
 The crust is the thickest of all the crusts at the edge of the pizza.

 • Modern also wins for fastest service!
-You order and within 10 minutes you have your pizza.
+You order as soon as you sit down and within 10 minutes, you have your pizza.

 • $2.25 per liter of birch beer.

-On site parking that is often full, but they do have it.
+On-site parking is often full, but they do have it.
 Our wait time was 15 minutes on a Tuesday night.
+Street parking is relatively easy to find on weeknights.

-Sally’s is known for their tomato pie and their devoted fans say it is the best in New Haven.
-Sally’s was established in 1938 by Salvatore Consiglio the nephew of Frank Pepe.
-It was run by the Consiglio family until 2017 until it was sold.
-The same recipe is used today as well as the same equipment.
+Sally’s is known for their tomato pie; its devoted fans say it is the best in New Haven.
+Sally’s was established in 1938 by Salvatore Consiglio, the nephew of Frank Pepe.
+The Consiglio family ran it until 2017, when it was sold to new owners.
+The exact recipe is still being used today and the same equipment.

 We got a tomato pie and a pepperoni pizza.

-• We found the tomato pie to have a much more acidic sauce that other places, but they were more generous with the tomato sauce.
-The sauce was pretty plain and didn’t have tons of seasoning other than salt.
+• We found the tomato pie to have a much more acidic sauce than other places, but they were more generous with the tomato sauce.
+The sauce was pretty plain and had little seasoning other than salt.

-• The crust has a much darker char than anywhere else, and it makes for messy eating.
+• The crust has a much darker char than anywhere else, making for messy eating.
 (We went through a ton of napkins!)
-The crust is less chewy and more crunchy and is definitely not our favorite crust of the bunch.
+The crust is less chewy and more crunchy and is not our favorite crust of the bunch.

-• Sally’s is for the purist as their pizzas are really built on the foundation of few ingredients and letting their sauce and crust shine.
+• Sally’s is for the purist as their pizzas are built on the foundation of a few ingredients and letting their sauce and crust shine.

 • Our wait time on a Wednesday night was 5 minutes.